JinRcn/SRD-RE/README.md

    -bam <output.bam>: The input BAM file (output from the previous step).

    -suffix bam: The suffix of the input file.
+[Default: bam]

    -outdir outdir: The output directory for results.